The part of AI SDK 6 that mattered to me was not that it added another agent API. It made approval feel like normal product work.

 | { status: "executed"; resultId: string }

-I care about the boring labels here because they keep different parts of the system from inventing their own private language.
-If the client thinks a call is pending, the server thinks it is approved, and the DevTools trace calls it blocked, nobody is debugging the same object anymore.
+I care about that shape because it keeps the system from inventing private language.
+If the client says pending, the server says approved, and the trace says blocked, nobody is debugging the same event anymore.

-For a read-only knowledge lookup, the approval copy can be short.
-For a write action, I want more detail:
+For a read-only lookup, the message can stay short.
+For a write action, I want the surface to carry the actual risk:

 {